rbaumbach/Swizzlean/README.md

 // returns - The int value for number7 is: 7
 ```

-## Development
+## Testing

 * Prerequisites: [ruby](https://github.com/sstephenson/rbenv), [ruby gems](https://rubygems.org/pages/download), [bundler](http://bundler.io)

-To use the included Rakefile to run Cedar specs, run the setup.sh script to bundle gems and install pods:
+To use the included Rakefile to run Cedar specs, run the setup.sh script to bundle required gems and cocoapods:

 ```bash
 $ ./setup.sh